Drop Anywhere Labs

 The Drop Anywhere Lab student experience uses game-based learning to teach new content and continues the learning in the classroom with extension activities that allow students to continue exploring the topic and related content through hands-on laboratory investigations.
 This program is composed of two parts:

 - Classroom resources and curriculum for teacher use

-Learning Undefeated’s onboard Chemical & Physical Changes Experience* takes place inside the shipping container and uses immersive reality, light, sound, touchscreen walls, and interactive gameplay to build understanding of chemistry concepts.
-Through interactive game play and team collaboration, students will view and collect information about a reaction.
-As a group, students make claims and use evidence to form arguments as to whether a presented reaction was physical or chemical.
+Students view and collect information via video of a reaction.
+As a group, students make claims and use evidence to form arguments as to whether a presented reaction was a physical or chemical change.
 The experience uses projection mapping and interactive screens to provide students with an immersive game experience.

 Onboard Game Experience Specifications

-- Average length of visit: one week per school
+- Average length of visit: one to two weeks per school

 - Led by Learning Undefeated educators

 Be the first to hear about Learning Undefeated’s mobile laboratories in your area!
 Sign up for our Teacher Priority Network and we will reach out to you when our programs are available for your school or region.